 The next place you might get tripped up is in solution maintenance.
 It’s understandable to think that support is built-in when you deploy several open source solutions.
 This couldn’t be further from the truth.
 One of the benefits of using open source monitoring software is that it can be acquired for free.
 The maintenance, support, and custom development of the solution will have its own unique costs, however.

 Custom infrastructure monitoring solutions are starting to make more sense, given the ever-changing monitoring landscape.
 For the most part, open source solutions can compete with many big names, but remember there are still hidden costs.

 Consequently. cost management is vital to running your infrastructure monitoring stack.
 With adequate preparation and appropriate expectations, you can create a monitoring solution that will deliver exactly what you need at a cost you can predict.
-Implementing best practices for native cloud, hybrid cloud, and multicloud solutions will enable you to take full advantage of all of the technologies available.
+Implementing best practices for native cloud, hybrid cloud, and multicloud solutions – as modern FinOps would demand – will enable you to take full advantage of all of the technologies available.